ascheel319/2amInDiscord/README.md

+# I am changing this to connect to a chosen vc and say "it's 2am in your timezone, why are you in discord?" and then leave

 # Big Ben Clock Discord bot
 This repository contains the source code for a discord bot that chimes every hour of the day.